 Considering all these, studies were done on green tea's natural antioxidants' ability to block collagen aging.
-The results showed that green tea could delay collagen decline through its antioxidant mechanism that includes the combination of these vitamins.
+The results showed that green tea could delay collagen decline through its antioxidant mechanism, which includes the combination of these vitamins.

-Besides the mentioned vitamins and chlorophyll, green tea also has a catechin called epigallocatechin gallate or EGCG that promotes DNA repair as well as combats DNA damage from harmful UV rays and, as a result, helps fight skin cancer.
-Reportedly, this catechin reactivates dying skin cells and is 200 times more potent than vitamin E when it comes to neutralizing free radicals that harm the cells' DNA.
+Besides the mentioned vitamins and chlorophyll, green tea also has a catechin called epigallocatechin gallate, or EGCG, that promotes DNA repair, combats DNA damage from harmful UV rays, and, as a result, helps fight skin cancer reportedly, this catechin reactivates dying skin cells and is 200 times more potent than vitamin E when it comes to neutralizing free radicals that harm the cells' DNA.
 It and the other antioxidants in green tea work together to prevent damage from free radicals and encourage cell healing.

 EGCG is also known to inhibit collagenase, an enzyme that breaks down collagen.
 This inhibitory action allows the skin to maintain firmness and elasticity.

-Other teas from the Camellia Sinensis plant possess similar nutrients and polyphenols as green tea but in varying amounts.
+Other teas from the Camellia Sinensis plant possess similar nutrients and polyphenols as green tea, but in varying amounts.
 For example, black tea and oolong tea have less, but white tea seems to have more than green tea since it's the least processed.
-However, white tea is much less studied than green tea, so it's still difficult to make definitive claims on its benefits.
+However, white tea is much less studied than green tea, so it's still difficult to make definitive claims about its benefits.

 If you have ever thought that Green Tea is an “acquired taste” or that it is “too bitter” to enjoy, we’re here to change your mind!
 We want everyone to experience the health benefits of Green Tea and show you that this can be an amazing, refreshing, and delicious drink when made correctly.
 With just a few tips on how to brew this powerful leaf we can change your mind about the taste and enjoyment of drinking Green Tea.